 Photo Credit for both Alison and Rose: Michael Palma

-This conversation was held on Friday, May 28, 2021.
-NET board member CarlosAlexis Cruz (Producing Artistic Director of the Nouveau Sud Circus project; Associate Professor of Physical Theatre and Diversity Coordinator; University North Carolina at Charlotte) was in dialogue with Rosa Luisa Márquez (Puerto Rican theater artist and pedagogue).
+On May 28, 2021, NET board member CarlosAlexis Cruz (Producing Artistic Director of the Nouveau Sud Circus project; Associate Professor of Physical Theatre and Diversity Coordinator; University North Carolina at Charlotte) was in dialogue with Rosa Luisa Márquez (Puerto Rican theater artist and pedagogue).

 CarlosAlexis Cruz is the Producing Artistic Director of the Nouveau Sud Circus project; a circus for social change company in service of intercultural and cross cultural communication in the urban region of Charlotte, North Carolina.

 The company is currently invested in the creation of Bestia, a circus take on the journey of central American immigrants.
 Cruz’s Nouveau Sud was just awarded a NEFA National Theatre Project Creation and Touring grant for Bestia.
 Other awards: Knight Foundation- Celebrate Charlotte Arts, Princess Grace Foundation 2017 Works in Progress Award for the development of Pícaro with the support of the Baryshnikov Arts Center in NYC and the 2014 Arts and Science Council’s McColl award for the development of new, socially-engaged work.
 With the latter the Nouveau Sud project was developed.

 Cruz is the Associate Professor of Physical Theatre and the Diversity Coordinator for the College of Arts + Architecture at the University of North Carolina at Charlotte.